npm/cli/docs/lib/content/using-npm/config.md

 ### Description

-This article details general npm configuration.
+This article details npm configuration in general.
 To learn about the `config` command, see [`npm config`](/commands/npm-config).

 npm gets its configuration values from the following sources, sorted by priority: